flutter/flutter/specs/gestures.md

 }

-abstract class FlingGesture : Gesture {
+abstract class FlingGesture extends Gesture {
+  FlingGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // fling-start: when the gesture begins (prechoose)
   // fling-move: while the user is directly dragging the element (has delta attribute with the distance from fling-start) (prechoose)
   // fling: the user has released the pointer and the decision is it was in fact flung